pR0Ps/znc-logsearch/README.md

 Requirements
 ------------
+ - The ZNC server must be running ZNC v1.6.0 or later.
- - The ZNC server must have the [log module][] enabled for there to be any logs to search.
+ - The ZNC server must have the [log module][] enabled using the default configuration
  - The ZNC server must have `grep` on the PATH of the user ZNC is running under.

 Warning